 Qu Jingchun (瞿景淳)

-a scholar and political figure of the Ming Dynasty, known for his role in editing the Yongle Encyclopedia and the Jiajing Veritable Records.
+A Ming dynasty official and scholar, known for his work on the Yongle Encyclopedia and the Jiajing Records.

 The surname 瞿 traces back to ancient officials or geographical locations, embodying the image of a hawk—sharp, vigilant, and rare in its prevalence.